scottmsul/FactorioQualityOptimizer/README.md

 This script optimizes the prod/qual modules at each quality stage in a recycling loop, and prints the number of low-quality inputs to high-quality outputs.
 It also prints out any extra by-products, such as how many higher-quality items will be produced than the one being requested.
 Note the recycler always has four quality modules.
-All of the allowed parameters are shown below, and are also shown with the command `$ python ./main.py --help`:
+All of the allowed parameters are shown below, and are also shown with the command `$ python .factorioqualityoptimizer/main.py --help` or by running it without any arguments:

 ```
-$ python ./main.py  --help
+$ python .factorioqualityoptimizer/main.py  --help
 usage: Factorio Quality Optimizer [-h] [-st STARTING_TYPE] [-et ENDING_TYPE] [-pt PRODUCTIVITY_TIER] [-qt QUALITY_TIER] [-q MODULE_QUALITY] [-sq STARTING_QUALITY] [-eq ENDING_QUALITY] [-mq MAX_QUALITY]
                                   [-r] [-nr] [-ms MODULE_SLOTS] [-p ADDITIONAL_PROD]